Skip to content

 image

-Click the "Save & test" at the bottom of the page.
+Click the "Save & test" button at the bottom of the page.
 Grafana will test the connection, and if successful, a 'Data source is working' notification will appear.

 4. Import Dashboard